-Expenses included in the cost thresholds

-DOE requested comments on the definition of construction costs to determine which building costs should be aggregated to meet the $2.5 million threshold in the Fossil Fuel Reduction rulemaking in the context of the proposed fossil fuel energy generated reduction requirement.
-This issue also applies to this rulemaking for sustainable design requirements.
-In the Fossil Fuel NOPR, DOE noted that construction costs generally include design, permitting, construction (materials and labor), and commissioning costs, but that land and legal costs generally would not be included.
-75 FR 63406.

-DOE received a number of comments on this issue that will be discussed in the final notice for the Fossil Fuel Reduction rule.
-However, DOE has decided that land and legal costs will not be included when determining whether the building meets the $2.5 million cost threshold for applicability of the rule.
-Additionally, DOE has decided that the cost of complying with 10 CFR parts 433 and 435 should be included when determining the $2.5 million threshold..
-The cost of complying with the requirements of this rule should be included in the estimated design and construction costs for the building.
-This will help ensure that sufficient funds are available to achieve the requirements of this rule while providing for the agency’s full functional needs for the building.

 Privatized military housing

-A public comment on the Fossil Fuel Reduction rulemaking stated that DOE needed to clarify whether the rule applies to privatized military housing.
+A public comment on a related DOE rulemaking that also proposed to amend 10 CFR Parts 433 and 435, “Fossil Fuel-Generated Energy Consumption Reduction for New Federal Buildings and Major Renovations of Federal Buildings” (75 FR 63404) (October 15, 2010), stated that DOE needed to clarify whether the rule applies to privatized military housing.
 EISA 2007 modified the ECPA definition of “Federal building” to apply to “any building to be constructed by, or for the use of, any Federal agency.
 Such term shall include buildings built for the purpose of being leased by a Federal agency, and privatized military housing.”
 (42 U.S.C.
 6832(5)) In addition, Congress again mentioned privatized military housing in EISA 2007 when it specified that, “with respect to privatized military housing, the Secretary of Defense, after consultation with the Secretary [of Energy] may, through rulemaking, develop alternative criteria to those established in subclauses (I) [fossil fuel reduction requirements] and (III) [sustainable design requirements] of clause (i).”
 (42 U.S.C.
 6834(a)(3)(D)(vi)) With respect to EISA-covered buildings, privatized military housing may not meet the definition of “public building” at 40 U.S.C.
 3301(a)(5), but privatized military housing with construction costs of at least $2.5 million would be EISA-covered buildings.

 Application of $2.5 million threshold on a per building basis